AI Governance for Internal Tools

 What is different about governing internal tools versus customer-facing AI?

-Internal tools usually spread quickly across teams, so governance needs to handle many small deployments rather than one public product surface.
+Internal tools usually spread quickly across teams, so governance needs to handle many small deployments rather than a single public app.

 Can governance include internal search and chat?